 The DJControl Inpulse 300 is a two-channel device that is Hercules’ largest and most full-featured controller to date.
 It looks the business and is well-priced for beginner DJs who want to get serious.
 The Beatmatch Guide feature and Intelligent Music Assitant are nice touches, the jogwheels are responsive and the onboard performance pad modes will keep DJs busy during performances.
-This is the best controller Hercules has made yet, though a better build and higher quality components would’ve made this a five-star review.
-Highly recommended for new DJs.
+This is the best controller Hercules has made yet, though a better build, higher quality components and more mainstream software compatibility would’ve made this a five-star review.

 First Impressions / Setting up